seothemes/genesis-starter-theme/README.md

 This is a developer-friendly starter theme used for creating commercial child themes for the Genesis Framework.
 Check out the [live demo](https://demo.seothemes.com/genesis-starter).

-It uses Composer to pull in the [D2 Core](https://github.com/d2themes/core) component library which allows the theme's logic to be controlled through the configuration file, and it uses [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) to automate mundane build tasks like compiling SCSS and minifying images.
+It uses Composer to pull in the [D2 Core](https://github.com/d2themes/core) component library which provides the logic for the theme's configuration, and it uses [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) to automate mundane build tasks like compiling SCSS and minifying images.
 Design and styles are based on the latest version of the [Genesis Sample Theme](https://demo.studiopress.com/genesis-sample).

 ## Table of Contents